 - annual awards event organised to recognise those making a difference in their communities

 Neighbourhood Network news

 If you are on social media and want to know more about what is happening in Hull, follow us online -

 - Neighbourhood Network Facebook page

 How to join the Neighbourhood Network

-The neighbourhood network is free to join, and the registration process is simple to complete.
-Once registered as a member you will immediately receive the weekly e-bulletins and you too can supply information to be added to this newsletter.
+The Neighbourhood Network is free to join.
+The registration process is simple to complete.
+Once registered as a member, you will receive the weekly e-bulletins.
+You too can supply information to the newsletter.

-To register, all you have to do is visit our website and complete the online neighbourhood network registration form.
+To register, visit our website and complete the online Neighbourhood Network registration form.